metrorailings/OwlBlog/content/posts/week-10-insights.md

 Miles Sanders is truly a difference maker for this offense.
 His runs are somehow more explosive.
 Maybe it's his vision that gives the Eagles life in their ground game.

 Bradberry may be a pretty good corner after all.

+The Giants seem to now be relying on shorter passes and quicker plays.
+It's working - the Eagles defense don't have the speed to defend the short game.